cohalloran1/march-madness/src/output/analysis/matchup_1246_vs_1407.md

 ## Analysis

 Kentucky (X03) is a major favorite as a much higher seed than Troy (X14).
 Kentucky has a higher ELO rating (1666 vs 1577), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
-Kentucky has the advantage with a 65.90% win probability.
+Kentucky is the clear favorite with a 86.33% chance to win.

 ## Betting Value Assessment